-Pursuant to the Conflict Minerals Rule, based on the results of Environmental Specialties' and Bahnson's RCOI, the Company conducted due diligence for 2023 with respect to Environmental Specialties and Bahnson.
+Pursuant to the Conflict Minerals Rule, based on the results of Environmental Specialties' and Bahnson's RCOI, the Company conducted due diligence for 2024 with respect to their applicable products.
 These due diligence efforts are discussed below.

 Due Diligence

 Design Framework